Extracts from Thunderbolt’s Log

 Drying out Thunderbolt is always interesting as she has a tendency to settle at the stern.
 Lines have to be rigged from the primary winches forward to substantial cleats onshore keep her level.
 Once the tide had dropped the hull wasn’t too bad at all but a blast off with the club’s pressure washer had it squeaky clean.

 Many hands made light work of masking the waterline and rolling on a couple of tins of anti fouling paint.
 We also changed the hull anode and all was looking good.
 While waiting for the tide to return we hauled out our anchor cable onto the RAF yacht club lawn and fitted little plastic markers at 5m intervals.
-The original chain calibration disappeared eons ago so judging the amount of cable to use when anchoring has always been a case of ‘plenty – plus a bit for luck’ (a variation on ‘if in doubt – let more out’) which works but is a bit un-scientific for a training boat.
+The original chain calibration wore away aeons ago so judging the amount of cable to use when anchoring has always been a case of ‘plenty – plus a bit for luck’ (a variation on ‘if in doubt – let more out’) which works but is a bit un-scientific for a training boat.

 After far too much pizza (thanks Rick) most club members disappeared off home.
 Two of us stayed behind to await high tide.
-We floated at about 2330 and made it back to Southampton Town Quay for around 0100.
+We floated at about 2330 and made it back to Southampton for around 0100.
 Huge thanks to Steve, Rick, Norm and Peter for their time, energy and enthusiasm.

 31 May 2019: Newtown Creek – IOW